madebits/madebits.github.io/r/linux-csman.md

 The `cskey.sh -slot` option only works with `cskey.sh dec` command and it is ignored by `cskey.sh enc` command, the original output file is always truncated by `cskey.sh enc`.

-To remove a slot's data, overwrite it with random data:
+To remove a slot's data, overwrite it with random data using delete `-d` option of `e` command:

 ```bash
 csman.sh e container.bin -d -slot 2